Fraud against Private Insurers

 Fraud against private insurance companies has negative consequences for all consumers, as those facing rising premium rates know.
 Insurance fraud is widespread and many states have taken steps to combat it.

-Following the pattern of the state and federal false claims acts, these insurance fraud prevention acts provide for treble damages and a share in the overall recovery for the party that brought the suit, as well as substantial penalties and attorney’s fees.
+Following the pattern of the state and federal false claims acts, these insurance fraud prevention acts provide for treble damages as well as substantial penalties.
+In addition, eligible whistleblowers can receive a share of the overall recovery and attorney’s fees.

 Those who violate the California Insurance Fraud Prevention Act are subject to penalties between $5,000 and $10,000 as well as three times the amount of each claim for compensation.